haskell-distributed/distributed-process/documentation.md

 new state and a reply, or just a new state.
 The process is *managed* in the sense that its mailbox is under someone else's control.

-A slightly more complex example of the `ManagedProcess` API can be seen in the [Managed Processes tutorial][22].
-The API documentation is available [here][21].
+More complex examples of the `ManagedProcess` API can be seen in the [Managed Processes tutorial][22].
+API documentation for HEAD is available [here][21].

 [1]: http://www.haskell.org/haskellwiki/Cloud_Haskell